swup/docs/src/docs/options/options.md

 ## requestHeaders

 Adjust request headers that should be sent with each swup request.
-Useful for returning custom payloads from the server or other server-side pre-processing.

 ```javascript
 {